-\MOEs for the county and the state are obtained directly from the U.S. Census Bureau.
-MOEs for TCC and control census tracts are derived by the UCLA Luskin Center for Innovation in accordance with the methods described by the U.S. Census Bureau in Understanding and Using American Community Survey Data: What All Data Users Need to Know (2018).
-All MOEs are reported at the 90% confidence.
+^{}MOEs for the county and the state are obtained directly from the U.S. Census Bureau.
+MOEs for TCC and control census tracts are derived by LCI in accordance with the methods described by the U.S. Census Bureau in Understanding and Using American Community Survey Data: What All Data Users Need to Know (2018).
+All MOEs are reported at the 90% confidence interval.